Overview

 Patients with Barrett’s oesophagus are at increased risk of developing adenocarcinoma of the oesophagus.
 To try to prevent cancer developing, these patients are required to undergo endoscopic surveillance – inspection of the oesophagus through an endoscope in an attempt to pick up pre-cancerous changes, known dysplasia, and prevent progression to cancer.
 A number of trials of endoscopic surveillance in Barrett’s oesophagus are still underway, and it is not known for certain how effective different patterns of surveillance are like to be.

 Guts UK is proud to fund oesophageal cancer research that will explore the use of breath-testing for pre-cancerous cell changes in patients with Barrett’s oesophagus.
 If successful, this research could diagnose people with oesophageal cancer earlier.
 Guts UK’s research saves lives.
-Join us, as we get to grips with guts.
+Help us get to grips with guts by donating today.

-Copyright © 2024 Guts UK.
-This leaflet was published by Guts UK charity in 2021 and will be reviewed in 2024.
+Copyright © 2025 Guts UK.
+This leaflet was published by Guts UK in 2021 and is currently under review.
 The leaflet was written by Guts UK and reviewed by experts in oesophageal cancer and has been subject to both lay and professional review.
 All content in this leaflet is for information only.
 The information in this leaflet is not a substitute for professional medical care by a qualified doctor or other healthcare professional.
 We currently use AI translation tools on our website, which may not always provide perfect translations.
 Please check for further explanation with your doctor if the information is unclear.
 ALWAYS check with your doctor if you have any concerns about your health, medical condition or treatment.
 The publishers are not responsible or liable, directly or indirectly, for any form of damages whatsoever resulting from the use (or misuse) of information contained or implied in this leaflet.
 Please contact Guts UK if you believe any information in this leaflet is in error.